TinySkillet/Notes-App-with-Flask/README.md

 This was the first project that I developed with Flask by following Tech w Tim's tutorial.
+That is why it has no comments.